Material gain and eight-band k.p description for selected perovskites: Introduction

-There are several $\kp$ Hamiltonians proposed for perovskite systems.
+To date, several $\kp$ Hamiltonians were proposed for perovskite systems.
 In Ref.~\cite{Fan2018}, the band structure of cubic-phase CsSnBr$_3$ near the $R$ point of BZ is modeled using the $8$-band $\kp$ model.
-The same Hamiltonian is used to characterize a wider class of materials (CsBX$_3$ with $B=$\{Pb, Si, Ge, Sn\} and $X=$\{Cl, Br, I\}, and MAPbI$_3$~\cite{Ompong2020}.
-The symmetry-lowered (C$_\mathrm{4v}$) version of the Hamiltonian was proposed in Ref.~\cite{Yu2016}, where the MAPbI$_3$ in tetragonal phase is modeled.
-Furthermore, for the tetragonal phase of MAPbI$_3$ and FAPbI$_3$ there is also 16-band description~\cite{Aich2020}.
+The same Hamiltonian is used to characterize a wider class of materials (CsBX$_3$ with $B=$\{Pb, Si, Ge, Sn\} and $X=$\{Cl, Br, I\}), and MAPbI$_3$~\cite{Ompong2020}.
+The symmetry-lowered (C$_\mathrm{4v}$) version of the Hamiltonian was proposed in Ref.~\cite{Yu2016}, where the MAPbI$_3$ in tetragonal phase is modeled. \blueB{The quasicubic $\kp$ Hamiltonian is invoked in Ref.~\cite{Sercel2019}, where the carriers in perovskite nanocrystals are studied.} Furthermore, for the tetragonal phase of MAPbI$_3$ and FAPbI$_3$ there is also a 16-band description~\cite{Aich2020}. \blueB{Finally, the $\kp$ model was successfully applied to calculate the Land\`e g-factors in lead halide perovskites~\cite{Kirstein2022}.}

-The abovementioned $\kp$ models are expressed either in the JM basis \cite{Fan2018, Ompong2020} or in the (commonly used) basis of S,X,Y,Z states \cite{Yu2016}.
-However, it would be beneficial to have the Hamiltonian in an invariant expansion form.
+The abovementioned $\kp$ models are expressed either in the JM basis \cite{Fan2018, Ompong2020} or in the (commonly used) basis of S, X, Y, Z states \cite{Yu2016}.
+However, it would be beneficial to have the \blueB{full} Hamiltonian in an invariant expansion form.
 The symmetry invariant expansion technique~\cite{Luttinger1956,Trebin1979,LewYanVoon2009} allows writing Hamiltonian in a basis-independent way.
 This method provides a lot of physical insight, facilitates further calculations (such as perturbation theory), and offers clear transformation rules~\cite{Eissfeller2012}.

 In this paper, we propose an invariant expansion form for the approximated C$_\mathrm{4v}$ Hamiltonian given in Ref.~\cite{Yu2016}.
-Within state-of-the-art DFT simulations, we obtain a set of band structures for inorganic cesium lead halides (CsPbX$_3$) and methylammonium lead halides (MAPbX$_3$) of the cubic and pseudocubic phase, respectively.
-We obtain an excellent agreement between the $\kp$ model and DFT results.
-Finally, we calculated material gain for all considered perovskites and demonstrate greater values than for the reference materials GaAs and InP.
+Within state-of-the-art DFT calculations, we obtain a set of band structures for inorganic and organic lead halides perovskites of the cubic and pseudo-cubic phase, respectively.
+We obtain an excellent agreement of the $\kp$ model with DFT results, and thus we determine the $\kp$ parameters for all considered perovskites.
+Finally, we calculate the material gain for these perovskites, compare it with the material gain for GaAs and InP reference materials, and discuss the prospects of using these perovskites in lasers.